TUDoAD/Abschlussarbeiten_Oeing/Yang/readme.md

   USE `hazop_result`;
   SELECT * FROM hazop_analyse_your_input_name;
 ```
-11. to see the example of the result as follows: https://github.com/TUDoAD/Abschlussarbeiten_Oeing/blob/main/Yang/Results/Hazop-Results/CSTR.md
+11. To see the example of the result as follows: https://github.com/TUDoAD/Abschlussarbeiten_Oeing/blob/main/Yang/Results/Hazop-Results/CSTR.md